CHDS Self-Study Course: Public-Private Partnerships

 The Center for Homeland Defense and Security (CHDS) offers self-study courses for professionals and students who wish to purse further knowledge in a variety of homeland security topics.
-Courses on Climate Change and Public-Private Partnerships are now available to explore at the learner’s own pace.
+A new course, Public-Private Partnerships, is now available to explore at the learner’s own pace.

 Within the context of managing United States homeland security and emergency management threats, the four module course on Public-Private Partnerships is designed to enable students to: